 Things to Avoid on Ashura

 The day of Ashura is undoubtedly an important day for Muslims.
-However, some people, especially Shia (a deviated sect), do some forbidden and superstitious activities on this day to memorize or mourn Hussain ibn Ali’s (RA) martyrdom.
-As Muslims, we all love Prophet’s ﷺ grandson Hussain (RA), but we shouldn’t do such activities that are not permissible in Islam.
+However, some people, especially Shia (a deviated sect), do some forbidden and superstitious activities on this day to memorize or mourn Hussain ibn Ali’s (R) martyrdom.
+As Muslims, we all love the Prophet’s ﷺ grandson Hussain (R), but we shouldn’t do such activities that are not permissible in Islam.

 Unfortunately, some people do a few wrong things on Ashoora days that have no proof in Islam.
 So, we should avoid these.
 Some of these activities include-